x |>

 Participate 📱💻

-in the code below to do the following step for each level of gerry
+What goes in the [blank] in the code below to do the following step for each level of gerry?

 Scan the QR code or go to app.wooclap.com/sta199.
 Log in with your Duke NetID.